Opposite of characterized by questions or (skeptical) inquisitiveness

 Opposite of doubt about the truth or verisimilitude of something

-Opposite of the characteristic of being snoopy
+Opposite of the property of being nosy

 Opposite of the state or quality of being confused or puzzled